slateci/slateci.github.io/_posts/2021-08-13-open-ondemand-desktop.md

 ---x--s--x.
 1 root ssh_keys      5760 Jan 1 2000      ssh-keysign
 ```

+### Secret Generation

 Since pods are ephemeral, keys from the host system should be passed
 into the container using a secret.
 This will ensure that trust is not broken
 when pods are replaced.
-This script will generate a secret containing host
+This script generates a secret containing host
 keys on the OnDemand server.

-Note: must be consistent with the values.yaml file

 ```bash
 #!/bin/bash